 Your Guide to FedRAMP Diagrams

-Your organization is looking to sell your service or product and you need to be authorized by the Federal Risk and Authorization Management Program (FedRAMP) .
-One of the first critical steps is to develop diagrams to be reviewed illustrating that your network and its boundary are FedRAMP ready.
-Government agencies want to know that federal information is properly secured and stored and that the Confidentiality, Integrity and Availability of federal information is maintained.
-The FedRAMP Project Management Office (PMO), Third-Party Assessment Organizations (3PAO), and agency assessors will be at a minimum looking for three diagrams.
-These diagrams include the Authorization Boundary, Data Flow, and the Network Diagram.
-These diagrams should be created as early as possible in the FedRAMP process because they are necessary for developing the System Security Plan (SSP), agency authorization kick-off, and Security Assessment Report (SAR).
-Remember, the government expects you, as a Cloud Service Provider (CSP), to do your due diligence when illustrating the FedRAMP boundary.
+Your organization is looking to sell your service or product and you need to be authorized by a Federal Agency for review and listing on the Federal Risk and Authorization Management Program (FedRAMP) Marketplace.
+One of the first critical steps is to define your boundary and develop diagrams to be reviewed illustrating that your system and boundary are FedRAMP ready.
+Government agencies want to know that federal information is properly secured and stored, and that confidentiality, integrity and availability of federal information is maintained.
+The FedRAMP Project Management Office (PMO), Third-Party Assessment Organizations (3PAO), and agency assessors will be looking for three types of diagrams (minimum).
+These diagrams include the Authorization Boundary Diagram (ABD), Data Flow Diagram (DFD), and the Network Diagram.

 Creating & Storing Diagrams